The Police and Crime Plan is the key document that sets out, on behalf of the public, the priorities for South Yorkshire Police for the year ahead.

 The Plan is important as it sets out and communicates the policing and crime priorities as the Police and Crime Commissioner see them to South Yorkshire Police, the public, partner agencies, the Police and Crime Panel, the Home Secretary, and others with an interest in how South Yorkshire is policed.

-I want South Yorkshire to be a safe place to live, learn and work
+I want South Yorkshire to be a safe place to live, learn, work and travel

 This can be achieved by: